Unlikely Intersections in families of abelian varieties and the polynomial Pell equation: Introduction

+We will give two applications of the above statement.
+The first is a Mordell-Lang-type statement (Theorem \ref{thmSG}) which somehow resembles a recent result of Ghioca, Hsia and Tucker \cite{Ghioca17}.
+In the Appendix we show how their Theorem 1-1 can be deduced from the main results of \cite{BC2016} and \cite{BC2017}.

+As a second application of Theorem \ref{thmaux} suggested by Zannier, we consider a function field variant of the classical Pell equation.
+The application of unlikely intersections results to the study of solvability of polynomial Pell equations was introduced for the first time by Masser and Zannier in \cite{MasserZannier15}.

-As an application of Theorem \ref{thmscheme}, we shall now discuss a function field variant of the classical Pell equation.
-As it is commonly known, this is an equation of the form $A^2-DB^2=1$, to be solved in integers $A,B\neq 0$, where $D$ is a positive integer.
-It is a theorem of Lagrange that such an equation is non-trivially solvable if and only if $D$ is not a perfect square.
+Let $D$ be a positive integer.
+As it is commonly known, the classical Pell equation is an equation of the form $A^2-DB^2=1$, to be solved in integers $A,B\neq 0$.
+It is a classical theorem of Lagrange that such an equation is non-trivially solvable if and only if $D$ is not a perfect square.

 To obtain a polynomial analogue, we replace $\Z$ with $K[X]$, for $K$ a field to be specified later.
-For $D=D(X)\in K[X]$, of even degree $2d>0$, one looks for solutions of
+For a non-constant $D=D(X)\in K[X]$, one looks for solutions of